nonsleepr/nonsleepr.github.io/resume/Résumé.md

 _May 2020 to Current_

-- Performed web-application and mobile applications vulnerability assesments.
+- Performed web-application and mobile applications vulnerability assessments.
-- Coordinated with development team the mitigation of identified vulnerabilities.
+- Coordinated with the development team the mitigation of identified vulnerabilities.
-- Reverse-engineered IoT devices' firmwares to to perform vulnerability assesments.
+- Reverse-engineered IoT devices' firmwares to perform vulnerability assessments.
-- Led a monthly security education training on variety of information security topics.
+- Led a monthly security education training on a variety of information security topics.
 - Reverse engineered and re-implemented UDP-based protocol used to communicate with video surveillance equipment.
 - Created a strategy to introduce a bug bounty program.
-- Performed hardware vulnerability assesments.
+- Performed hardware vulnerability assessments.
-- Captured Bluetooth traffic to asses security of wireless communications.
+- Captured Bluetooth traffic to assess security of wireless communications.

 ### Bloomberg L.P.